brannerchinese/rc_study_plans/sections/js_curriculum/js_curriculum_notes.md

  * In comparisons, arrays are coerced to `,`-separated strings.

  * "Hoisting": moving a variable declaration to the top of its scope.
 Most commonly used with functions and their declarations.
+Hoisting can be prevented (ES6) with `let`, which restricts a variable to "block scoping".

+ * `switch`/`case`/`default` and the need for `break` to prevent "fall through"; utility of "fall through"

 ### Questions